maropu/hivemall-spark/README.md

 Hivemall in HiveContext
 --------------------
-For those try Hivemall in [HiveContext](https://spark.apache.org/docs/latest/sql-programming-guide.html#hive-tables), run a script to register the functions of Hivemall in spark-shell and say a SQL statements as follows;
+For those try Hivemall in [HiveContext](https://spark.apache.org/docs/latest/sql-programming-guide.html#hive-tables), run a script to register the user-defined functions of Hivemall in spark-shell and say a SQL statements as follows;

 ```